afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 And also **potentiometers** as digital clutch paddles, in case you are short of GPIO pins.
 If not, potentiometers as [analog clutch paddles](../AnalogClutchPaddles/AnalogClutchPaddles_en.md) are a better option.

+There are several, non-exclusive, implementation choices:

+- Button matrix
+- Analog Multiplexers

-This subsystem is based on a _button matrix_.
-Take a look at the article on [input hardware](../../InputHW_en.md) for an explanation.
-It is highly customizable and dependent on the availability of enough GPIO pins at the DevKit board.
+Take a look at the article on [input hardware](../../InputHW_en.md) for an introduction.

+## Button Matrix implementation

-## External wiring of inputs
+### External wiring of inputs

 Before going into design details, take note on how to wire (externally) all inputs to this subsystem:

 - **Push buttons, push levers or roller levers**.
 They have two interchangeable terminals.
 If there are three terminals, choose the two terminals for the NO (normally open) switch.

   - One terminal wired to a selector pin header at the button matrix.
   - Other terminal wired to an input pin header at the button matrix.

 - **Built in push button of rotary encoders**: